asciamanna/asciamanna.github.io/_posts/2022-02-26-writing-better-user-stories.md

 <!--more-->

-Advice like this: ([User Story Template: How to Write User Stories Efficiently](https://hygger.io/blog/user-story-template-how-to-write-it/)) is all too common but sidesteps the real issue.
+Advice like this article, [User Story Template: How to Write User Stories Efficiently](https://hygger.io/blog/user-story-template-how-to-write-it/) is all too common but sidesteps the real issue.
 I contend that the more boxes on a user story template or the more required data on a Jira input screen, the more time and money will be wasted on a symptom of the problem.
 As Jeff Patton states in the introduction of his book _User Story Mapping_, "Shared documents aren't shared understanding."
 A requirements document does a poor job of establishing a shared understanding.
 Even the ones that follow a standard template.

 > Shared documents aren't shared understanding
 > **_&mdash;Jeff Patton - User Story Mapping - Page xxxii_**